 This is a super fun culinary project idea, especially for those moms with teenage kids.
 Once a month or a fortnight, ask your children (or you may do it yourself) to research about a certain state/ culture/ ethnicity of the country.
 They may gather information like food, climate, geographical features, dressing culture, language etc. And then, as a family, you create a menu based on this theme.
 Cook the regional food and celebrate by watching a movie or documentary related to this topic.

 Example: Every 2nd Saturday: January– Coastal Maharashtra Cuisine.
 Watch a documentary on Koli community; understand their history, crop cycles, attire etc. Food: Bombil fry, kolambi kalvan, solkadi

-This is a similar concept as the above, except we step out of the country and this entire earth becomes our platform.
+This is a similar culinary project idea as above, except we step out of the country and this entire earth becomes our platform.
 Pick a country, research their lifestyle, food, geography etc. Have a small presentation before dinner, and celebrate the culture.

 Example: Country: Morocco | Food: Lamb Tagine and Couscous, kafta, ras el hanout etc.

 Country: Japan | Food: Sushi, Sashimi, Soba, Kimchi, Miso etc.